cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 ### Generate and sign intermediate CA.

 I can use the Root CA to sign server & client certificate, but it will risk all systems if the Root CA is compromised.
-Because our systems will trusted any certificates signed by this Root CA. The good practice is creating an intermediate certificate and using this certificate to sign server & client certificates.
+Because our systems will trust any certificates signed by this Root CA. The good practice is creating an intermediate certificate and using this certificate to sign server & client certificates.
 If the intermediate certificate is compromised, I will add it to